Axis (Pegz album)

 Axis is the second album released by Australian hip hop artist MC Pegz.
 It was released in 2005, 18 months after his debut album.
-This recording features appearances from other Australian MCs, including Hilltop Hoods, Hyjak N Torcha, and Debaser (Ethic and Sapient).
+This recording was solely produced by Plutonic Lab, (with the exception of This Is For Life, which is co-produced by Suffa) and features appearances from American hip hop duo Debaser and local artists Hilltop Hoods and Hyjak N Torcha.
+Pegz's sister, Reagen Staaf, also contributes additional vocals on "Back Then" and "Fuckin' Wid Pegz".